llSourcell/IPMQuickstart-iOS/README.md

 ## Setting Up The iOS App

 The app uses Cocoapods for dependencies.
-Just run 'pod install' to install the dependencies, then open IPMQuickstart.xcworkspace to view the project.
+Run 'pod install' to install the dependencies, then open IPMQuickstart.xcworkspace to view the project.

-Just compile and run the project and you're good to go!
+Once you've compiled and run the project and you're good to go!
 The app will generate a username and autoconnect to the 'general' channel

 ![screenshot of chat app](http://i.imgur.com/WOpm5qe.png)